Afrobeats: Azonto and dance crazes

 Other British afrobeats artists also emerged around 2012–2013, such as Mista Silva, Vibe Squad, Weray Ent, Naira Marley, Kwamz, Flava, Moelogo, and Timbo, who collectively set the foundation for future UK afrobeats and its derivative genre, Afroswing.
 Mista Silva's songs "Bo Won Sem Ma Me" and "Boom Boom Tah" were notable early hits in the UK afrobeats scene.
 Mista Silva and Skob credited Fuse ODG's "Azonto" song for encouraging them to create afrobeats.

 Ghanaian artist Guru also popularised his own dance in 2013 called "Alkayida" with the release of the song "Alkayida (Boys Abrɛ)".
 Nigerian artist MC Galaxy also popularised a dance called "Sekem".

+“Shekini”, off of P-Square's “Double Trouble” album (released in 2014), played a role in increasing the visibility of afrobeats in the Middle East and North Africa.
+The song influenced a lot of recordings and parodies in the Arab World, notably from acts like Arash and Black Cats.

 Another method of utilising social media in order to boost a song was seen in the promotion of "Dorobucci", released in 2014, wherein Don Jazzy encouraged people to record themselves singing the song prior to release.
 The song won Best Pop Single at The Headies 2014, and Song of the Year at the 2015 MTV Africa Music Awards.
 It gained over 20 million views by 2016.

 Ghanaian artist Sarkodie won Best International Act Africa at the MOBO Awards in 2012, and Best Hip Hop award at the 2014 MTV Africa Awards.
 In 2011, his song "U Go Kill Me" became a hit in Ghana and helped popularise the Azonto dance craze.